Solar Panel Loans: Is It Worth It?

 A personal loan is generally an unsecured loan - a form of credit extended to an individual person without the requirement of collateral to secure repayment.

-Many homeowners chose to use personal loans to purchase solar panels, but what are the considerations of using a personal loan as opposed to other available types of loans, such as loans secured by collateral, or loans extended directly from solar panel retailers?
+Many homeowners choose to use personal loans to purchase solar panels, but what are the considerations of using a personal loan as opposed to other available types of loans, such as loans secured by collateral, or loans extended directly from solar panel retailers?
 What about solar leases?
 And are personal loans ultimately a better deal, or will they cost the homeowner more in the long run?

 As with most questions, the answer is: it depends.